 Our Shoreditch Walking Tour

-I loved seeing the different styles of the street artists in Shoreditch.
+The Shoreditch area is definitely well-known for its street art.
+I loved seeing the different styles of street artists in Shoreditch.
 For example, ROA painted beautiful black and white animals with so much detail.
 Nathan told us that he would do his work all in the dark.
-You would look at some of the art and wonder how he got up there to paint that.
+You would look at some of the Shoreditch art and wonder how he got up there to paint that.

 You Are Enough